 - Will the product roadmap be easily understandable and legible for teams from all departments?

-- Does my roadmap present a clear product vision?
+- Does my roadmap present a clear product and company vision?

 - Are all the most important roadmap items prioritised?